The Jordan Valley

 • Even if Hannah wanted to give Samuel to the Lord after a few years, why was she not going with her family for the annual trip to Shiloh?
 Why did she want to wait till the boy was weaned to even offer annual sacrifices to the Lord?
 Did Penninah not go with Elkanah year after year.
 (Verse 7)

-• There were laws concerning vows married women made to the Lord, for which the ‘release clause’ was that the Husband must forbid his wife from fulfilling the vow.
+• There were laws concerning vows married women made to the Lord, for which the ‘release clause’ was that the husband must forbid his wife from fulfilling the vow.
 (Nu 30).
 But Elkanah gave Hannah the full freedom to make her decisions and reminded her that may the Lord make good your word.
 (Dead Sea Scrolls, Septuagint and Syriac replace his with your in verse 23. )

 Reply